 Discover the marine wonderland of the outer Great Barrier Reef, just a 90-minute boat trip from Cairns.
 We’ll spend five hours at the reef and visit two stunning dive sites.
 These are expertly chosen from our exclusive moorings on the Norman, Saxon and Hastings reefs to bring you the best quality conditions and diverse marine life, from colourful corals to inquisitive Nemos, turtles, stingrays and giant Maori Wrasse.

-ReefQuest is purpose built for diving and snorkelling, with a spacious dive deck and a sunken platform offering easy access to the water, plus state of the art equipment.
+AquaQuest is our newest vessel and purpose-built for diving and snorkelling.
+It has a spacious dive deck and a sunken platform offering easy access to the water, plus state of the art equipment.
 Choose safe and enjoyable snorkelling for you and your family, introductory diving with full pre-dive tuition, or certified diving for a choice of three spectacular dives.
+Travelling with both certified divers and keen snorkellers?
+No problem – you’ll share your journey out on the reef together on the same vessel, and complete your dives/snorkel experiences at the same dive sites.

-8am: Check in at Finger C, Cairns Marlin Marina and board ReefQuest
+8am: Check in at Cairns Marlin Marina and board the boat

 8.30am: Depart Cairns and receive safety briefings as we travel to the outer reef